-*Free Shipping on Orders $99+
+*Free Shipping On Orders $75+

-*Free Shipping on Orders $99+
+*Free Shipping On Orders $75+

 Difference Between Tung Oil and Linseed Oil

 At Walrus Oil, we offer both Pure Tung Oil and Polymerized Linseed Oil.
-While both oils are similar in nature, they're 100% food-contact safe, and have been used for centuries as wood sealants, each product offers unique advantages and some distinct differences in terms of their application and characteristics.
+While both oils are similar in nature, they're 100% food-contact safe, and have been used for centuries as wood sealants, each wood finish offers unique advantages and some distinct differences in terms of their application and characteristics.
 Still, is tung oil and linseed oil different enough to need both products?
 Well, pour a cup of coffee, we broke it down in a quick 5 minute read below.

 Tung Oil vs Linseed Oil